Book Online

 The entire procedure was, believe it or not, completely pain free!
 I left the office visit with some scripts for strong pain relievers but ended up not needing them at all. – Lily

 While general dentists can perform root canals, endodontists are specialists who focus on these treatments every day.
-Our office in NYC uses advanced tools like an endodontic microscope to find hidden canals and improve treatment success.
+Our root canal specialist in NYC uses advanced tools like an endodontic microscope to find hidden canals and improve treatment success.

 Schedule A Root Canal Consultation Today